What Is MTA-STS? How to Set Up MTA-STS (with TLS-RPT)

 DNS TXT (MTA-STS) Announces support; signals policy updates via id "v=STSv1; id=20250820080000Z;" at _mta-sts.mxtoolbox.com

-HTTPS policy file Defines version, mode, allowed mx, and max_age https://mta-sts.mxtoolbox.com/.well-known/mta-sts.txt
+HTTPS Policy File Defines version, mode, allowed mx, and max_age https://mta-sts.mxtoolbox.com/.well-known/mta-sts.txt

 DNS TXT (TLS-RPT) Enables JSON reports for TLS/MTA-STS results "v=TLSRPTv1; rua=mailto:tlsrpt@mxtoolbox.com" at _smtp._tls.mxtoolbox.com